 The impact of climate on human health cannot be underestimated.

-The Synoptic Climatology Laboratory performs research on applied climatological issues, such as the impact of extreme weather on human health, the effects of climate change upon organisms, and the development of weather warning systems to lessen the impact of extreme heat on society.
+The Synoptic Climatology Laboratory performs research on applied climatological issues, such as the impact of extreme weather on human health, the effects of climate upon organisms, and the development of weather warning systems to lessen the impact of extreme heat on society.
 The lab is led by Dr. Laurence S. Kalkstein.

 Synoptic climatology is a holistic approach to evaluate weather and climate.
 Synoptic climatologists attempt to characterize an entire weather situation, in the form of air masses, that exist in a given area at a given time to gain a better understanding of how the atmospheric environment affects organisms and a wide range of human activities.